Bake or Boil Sweet Potatoes for Casserole?

 • Converting Boiled to Baked:

-• Decrease any liquid ingredients in the recipe to account for the lower moisture content of baked sweet potatoes.
+• Reduce any liquid ingredients in the recipe to take into account the lower amount of moisture in sweet potatoes baked.

 • Converting Baked to Boiled: